codeblech/pwn-aakash/README.md

 # pwn-aakaash
-downloading *"un-downloadable"* Aakash modules (Physics, Chemistry, Maths) or class 11 and 12
+downloading *"un-downloadable"* Aakash modules (Physics, Chemistry, Maths) or class 11 and 12 (Aakash eBook Scraper)

-# Project Name

-Aakash eBook Scraper

 ## Description

 This project is a Python script that automates the process of scraping eBook pages from the Aakash digital platform using Selenium.
-It captures screenshots of each page and saves them locally for offline reading.
+It captures screenshots of each page and saves them locally.

 ## Dependencies
 - Selenium